saltstack/salt/doc/topics/reactor/index.rst

 We also say that if the key is pending and the id starts with ink we will accept the key.
-A minion that is waiting on a pending key will retry authentication authentication every ten seconds by default.
+A minion that is waiting on a pending key will retry authentication every ten seconds by default.

 :file:`/srv/reactor/auth-pending.sls`: